 Another element that gets overlooked in schools today is resources and aids for special needs children.
-Luckily, over the past decade or so, public schools have emphasized the need to have special resources for these children.
-Things like teachers’ aids, special programs, and a vast plethora of resources have been made available to attempt to help all kids learn to the best of their ability.
+Luckily, over the past decade or so, public schools have emphasized the need to have distinctive resources for these children.
+Things like teachers’ aids, special programs, and a vast plethora of external resources have been made available to attempt to help all kids learn to the best of their ability.

 Dana DePasquale and Debbie Sokalski are two current teachers’ aids who were kind enough to chime in their thoughts on current schools’ special needs programs.

 “It’s a very hands on job.
-I meet her (student) at the door, I follow her around to her locker, to all her classes, and help keep her organized with her school work, as well as create a specific behavioral plan.”
+I meet her (student) at the door, I follow her around to her locker, to all her classes, and help keep her get organized with her school work, as well as create a specific behavioral plan.”

-Mrs. DePasquale explained that a behavior plan is designed specifically for each child and the idea is to change the student’s behavior for the better throughout the day.
+Mrs. DePasquale explained that a behavior plan is designed specifically for each child, and the idea is to change the student’s behavior for the better throughout the day.

 “This job isn’t for the faint hearted.
 Kids pull your hair, they kick & scream, bang their heads against lockers.
 So when I say it’s really hands on, I’m not kidding.”